Hi, I'm David.

 My love of online learning eventually led me to a job at Khan Academy, a non-profit with the mission to provide a free world-class education for anyone, anywhere.
 Among other tasks, I was blessed with the creative challenge of designing marketing campaigns on the meagre budget of a non-profit.
 Crazy ideas abounded.

 One of my first projects at Khan Academy was a complete guide to college admissions (free, like all Khan Academy content) which supports and encourages students who come from low-income backgrounds as they apply to college.
 This tutorial series (which I created with two colleagues) contains 120+ videos and dozens of articles which cover every aspect of the college admissions and financial aid process.
-They have been viewed more than four million times.
+They have been viewed more than four million times and were publicly endorsed by Michelle Obama (First Lady at the time).

-I spent several wonderful years at Khan Academy, where I jumped into whatever task needed to be done - I taught courses, created promotional videos, oversaw our email marketing, developed tools for social media promotion, and lots more.
+I spent several wonderful years at Khan Academy, where I jumped into whatever task needed to be done - I created courses, shot promotional videos, oversaw our email marketing, developed tools for social media promotion, and lots more.

-I discovered the thrill of terror when you click "Send" on an email to 3 million people, and I experienced a profound joy in meeting dozens of people whose lives were changed forever by access to free education.
+I discovered the thrill of terror when you click "Send" on an email to 3 million people, and I experienced a profound joy in meeting dozens of people whose lives were changed forever by access to free education through Khan Academy.

-As Director of Content Strategy, I led the launch and development of a content marketing platform that generated more revenue than any other marketing channel.
+My first task at Frame.io was to build out our content marketing platform which generated more revenue than any other marketing channel.
 We did a lot on the content team, but one of the projects I'm most proud of is a massive 120,000-word guide to the film world's complex technical workflows.

 I didn't go very far, though...